balcortex/100_days_code_web_development/README.md

 ## Day 019 - 2023/09/21

 Today I learned how to customize borders.
 To style a border, you need to specify the width, line style, and color values.
 You can use any combination of values for each border on the element.

+## Day 020 - 2023/09/22

+Today I learned about the padding property, which changes the space between the border and the content.
+Contrary to the margin property, padding does not accept negative values.